Get quotes from these car insurance providers and more

 Once your car reaches 40 years old, and is deemed a classic car, you do not need to get a MOT.
 However, you must keep the car in a roadworthy condition.
 Fail to do so and you can be fined up to £2,500 and get three penalty points on your driving licence.

 Also, HMRC states the MOT-exemption only applies if "no 'substantial changes' have been made to the vehicle in the last 30 years, for example replacing the chassis, body, axles or engine to change the way the vehicle works."

-Despite the fact that HMRC insists a private car is 40 years old to be a historic (classic), insurers are free to award a car this status much earlier will treat a car just two years old as a classic for insurance.
+Despite the fact that HMRC insists a private car is 40 years old to be a historic (classic), insurers are free to award a car this status much earlier and can treat a car just two years old as a classic for insurance purposes.

 Classic car insurance is a specialist area, so the more you know about your car’s history the better.
 If you have modified your car or have it restored in some way, you will need to let your insurer know otherwise you risk invalidating your cover.

 Classic car insurance is usually cheaper than standard car insurance because: